Kanton99/Smart-Agriculture-System/Concept.md

 # Concept
-The Smart Home-Agriculture System is a device that will read the moisture level of your plants and irrigate them accordingly to keep them at their optimal moisture levels.
-This will make the tending of the plants easier on the owner, providing also data through an app.
+Smart Home-Agro System focuses on developing a smart agricultural system that can perform and even monitor a host farming tasks.
+With Smart Home-Agro System we can schedule the system to irrigate a piece of land (Home Garden) automatically, or we spray fertilizers/pesticides on the crops wirelessly through our smartphone.
+Not just that, the Smart Home-Agro System can also successfully monitor soil moisture through a moisture sensing system which can work to detect dry soil for the indoor plants that often go unattended.

 # Persona
-Someone traveled and needed to monitor the plants.
-How is it possible to do that using our solution?
+Adrian is a 34 year-old man who lives alone in Rome and loves to travel the world.
+He has an inner garden in his apartment, but considering his travel routine and lifestyle, sometimes it is difficult to keep all the plants healthy and alive, especially when he spends more than a week traveling.
+After doing some research, Adrian decided to buy a system that enables him to monitor the inner garden soil and moisture the plants automatically.

 # Scenario
-Plugin the system to the plant soil
-Open the dashboard
-Monitor the metrics
-If it is not moisturized enough, pump to start watering the plant
+All Adrien had to do was buy the system and plug it into the plant soil.
+The system monitors the soil moisture level and if it is not moisturized enough, pumps to start watering the plant.
+Now, whenever he is away from home he is able to open the app, monitor the metrics and if he wants he can activate the pumping before or after the system doing it.
+Now, even when he is away from home, he can guarantee that the plants will be well assisted.